-Since a child growing up on a rural Tennessee farm, I’ve been a voracious reader of books about characters in far off lands.
-Places I always dreamed that someday I’d be able to visit.
-As an adult, living and working in New York City, I continued to feed this habit of escape through books, travel magazines and travel shows.
+Since I was a child growing up on a rural Tennessee farm, I’ve been a voracious reader of books about characters in far-off lands from places I always dreamed that someday I’d be able to visit.
+As an adult living and working in New York City, I continued to feed this habit of escape through books, travel magazines, and travel shows.

-Thanks to the Internet, I began researching possible exotic locations, the more foreign the culture and exotic the location, the better.
+Thanks to the Internet, I began researching possible exotic locations; the more foreign the culture and exotic the area, the better.

 For me, international travel began as a way to escape the stress of running a growing television production and syndication company.
 Leaving a select few friends and family with a “secret” email address for “urgent issues” only, I’d set off for as many days as I could afford to be away (usually a week or less) on an exciting and often sparsely planned adventure to a new destination and just get lost.